-Child Protection Co-ordinator Mary Moore, Head Teacher

-CLPL Lead Mary Moore HT

-Health & Wellbeing Coordinator Elizabeth Halcrow Acting Principal Teacher

-Mental Health Lead & MH First Aider твс

-First Aider Lead Helen Coyne
+Role Staff Member Child Protection Co-ordinator J Richardson/ K McAlaney CLPL Lead K McAlaney/ D Gillespie Head of Health & Wellbeing J Richardson/S Neil Mental Health Lead & MH First Aider J Richardson First Aider Lead

-Any member of staff who is concerned about the mental health or wellbeing of a child should speak to the Child Protection Co-ordinator (or DHT in her absence) in the first instance.
-If there is a fear that the child is in danger of immediate harm, child protection procedures should be followed with an immediate referral to the designated Child Protection Co-ordinator, (Head Teacher) and Management Circular 57 implemented.
-Link to MC 57
+Any member of staff who is concerned about the mental health or wellbeing of a pupil should speak to the relevant Pupil Support staff member in the first instance - this will normally be the pupil's Principal Teacher of Pastoral Care (PTPC).
+If there is a fear that the pupil is in danger of immediate harm, child protection procedures should be followed with an immediate referral to the designated Child Protection Co-ordinator and Management Circular 57 implemented.